PdoyleC/Watch_Blog/README.md

 # Deployment

+## How to Fork
+- Log in to Github
+- Go to repository for thi project.
+- Click the fork button in the top right corner

+## How to Clone
+- Log in(or Sign Up) to Github
+- Go to repository for this project
+- Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+- Type the following command in the terminal (after the git clone you will need to paste the link you copied in step 3 above)
+- Set up a virtual environment.
+- Install the packages from the requirements.txt file - run Command pip3 install -r requirements.txt

+## ElephantSQL Database
 The website uses [ElephantSQL](https://www.elephantsql.com/) for its database.

 - I signed up with my GitHub account.
 - I created a new instance and the free plan was selected, and Europe was selected as the region.
 - Once created I was able to access the  and password for the database.

+## Cloudinary

 The website uses [Cloudinary](https://cloudinary.com/) for storing images.

 - I created an account in Cloudinary.
 - I copied the API environment variable over to the code.

+## Heroku
 The website was deployed to [Heroku](https://heroku.com/) by following these steps:

 - I created a new app/Project.
+- Enter a unique application name, Select your region, Click Create App
 - Inside the project settings tab and clicked reveal configuration vars
 - I added the following configuration vars: CLOUDINARY_URL, DATABASE_URL, PORT, SECRET_KEY - DISABLE_COLLECTSTATIC = Only for initial deployment-
 - I went to the deploy tab and connected the GitHub repository
+- Add the DATABASE_URL chosen SECRET_KEY value to the env.py file.
+- Update the settings.py file to import the env.py file with SECRETKEY and DATABASE_URL added.
+- Add Heroku to the ALLOWED_HOSTS list in settings.py ['app_name.heroku.com', 'localhost']
 - Made sure DEBUG was set to False and removed DISABLE_COLLECTSTATIC in configuration vars.
 - selected Deploy tab and clicked Main branch.
 - clicked on Open app.

 # Issues

-- It seem  that there was an issue with the order of the URL, the new_post url above the post_detail, What was happening was that Django was going through these urls in order, and stopping at the first one that matched the path info.
+1. It seem  that there was an issue with the order of the URL, the new_post url above the post_detail, What was happening was that Django was going through these urls in order, and stopping at the first one that matched the path info.
 It was solved by moving the new_post url above the post_detail.
 <details>
 <summary>URL error</summary>